 Contemporary Literature is a discussion and project-oriented course centered on high-interest modern literature emphasizing comprehension, analysis, and enjoyment.
 This course emphasizes the critical analysis of various novels and their metaphorical and literal meanings.
-Students read novels and book-length nonfiction of various types chosen from such areas as mystery, coming-of-age fiction, horror, biography, and general fiction.
+Students read novels from a variety of genres.